The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Both personal loans and personal lines of credit can be a good way to borrow money; the best one for you depends on your financial habits — and what you intend on using the money for.
+Both personal loans and personal lines of credit can be a good way to borrow money.
+The best one for you depends on your financial habits — and what you intend on using the money for.

 Personal loans vs. personal line of credits